 A simple iterative process

-Until pass specification (evaluate product)
+Until pass specification (evaluate product) then

 The iterative process is more appropriate for the design of products with many unknowns.
 Still, a disadvantage of many iterative design processes is that product features cannot be evaluated until coding is done.
 Coding a full blown product is an expensive proposition.
 So, a variation of the iterative process that is more appropriate for HCI is rapid prototyping.

 Random House dictionary defines prototype as the original or model on which something is based or formed.
 Important notion in rapid prototyping is that there are several levels of prototyping, called fidelity.
 The fidelity of the prototyping can vary from text documents, drawings, mock up, and programs.
 These levels of prototyping allow rapid iteration of the process.
 There are several variations of iterative prototyping.

 - Until passes specifications increase prototype fidelity by

 - Build prototype

 The process above is called throw-away prototyping because lower fidelity prototypes are thrown-away after their evaluations and then higher fidelity prototypes are made.